Time Out says

 Al Capone and other gangsters used to hang here in the 1920s, but these days it’s all about the music.
 Owner Dave Jemilo, who returned the club to its original luster in the 1980s, books smart bebop and free jazz with a discriminating ear.
-Local favorites Kimberly Gordon and Patricia Barber both maintain residencies throughout the year (Barber’s here every Monday, if she’s not on tour).
+Local favorites Frank Catalano and Patricia Barber both maintain residencies throughout the year (Barber’s here every Monday, if she’s not on tour).
 Come early, as it’s usually understandably busy.

 4802 N Broadway St